With Hagerty Drivers Club Roadside Assistance, you can conquer these 10 great roads with confidence

 At Hagerty, we love any excuse to get out on the road and drive.
 There’s nothing better than sliding behind the wheel of our favorite ride, with our favorite people, and heading out for the open road.

 Sometimes, however, our rides will encounter a situation where they “fail to proceed,” as the Brits like to say.
-When that happens, members of Hagerty Drivers Club need only pull out their cell phone and dial 888-310-8020 for roadside assistance in the U.S. The $45 First Gear membership covers your classic vehicles and includes:
+When that happens, members of Hagerty Drivers Club need only pull out their cell phone and dial 888-310-8020 for roadside assistance in the U.S. The $70/year membership covers your classic vehicles and includes:

 Now that you have the confidence your HDC membership gives you, we have put together our list of Great Driving Roads in the continental United States.
 These are the roads that will give you the most smiles per mile.
 And after all, isn’t that what driving our cars is all about?